 In a recent article in the Guardian, for example, Liv Little – founder of gal.dem magazine and one of CR’s Creative Leaders 50 for 2018 – wrote of how she had previously felt ashamed of her vulva and the affect this had on her relationships.

-So the new Libresse (which is named Bodyform in the UK) ad is timely.
+So the new Libresse ad (the brand goes under Bodyform in the UK) is timely.
 And thankfully, rather than being a po-faced examination of the subject, it’s brilliantly funny, featuring dancing vulva-shaped objects aplenty.